amalfidev/amalfi/README.md

 Contributions are welcome!
 Please ensure that you:

 - Write tests for any new functionality.
-- Run `make all` to ensure code quality checks pass.
+- Run `make ci` to ensure code quality checks pass.

 ## License